Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 Lets, add one for search criteria in this formula, and make it to filter the records for Country as well.

-Now, this time you can provide either Category or Country value in search box and it will filters the records in gallery accordingly.
+Now, you can enter either a Category or Country value in the search box, and the gallery will filter the records accordingly

 Filter(